alex090890/WBS_final_project/Readme.md

+# Welcome to the WordWeb

  This is an application that helps the user to create flashcards and learn them.

 Here are the main features: